yasskin/github-user/README.md

 * _Clone the repository from GitHub_
 https://github.com/yasskin/github-user.git

-* _this app requires a Personal Access Token_
+* _This app requires a Personal Access Token.
+To obtain one_

-* _to obtain a Personal Access Token_

 1. Visit the Settings area of your GitHub account, select Personal Access Tokens from the sidebar, and hit Generate New Token.
 2. GitHub will offer a list of options.
 Do not select any.
 These grant read/write permissions and access to personal data.
-3. Finally, select Generate Token.
+Select "Generate Token".
-4. For security purposes, place your token in an .env file at the top level of your directory.
+3. For security purposes, place your token in an .env file at the top level of your directory.
 And Include .env in .gitignore.

 * _After creating a `.env` file and obtaining a Personal Access Token, install npm and bower_

-* _Gather the back-end packages the program requires_
+1. Gather the back-end packages the program requires
 ```
 $ npm install <!-- saved into node_modules/ -->
 ```
-* _Gather the front-end packages the program requires_
+2. Gather the front-end packages the program requires
 ```
 $ bower install <!-- saved into bower_components/ -->
 ```